Summary

 - Plan to do the most energetic tasks (such as having a shower or bath) when energy levels are higher.

-- Encourage your relative to take up a hobby that does not require a lot of energy.
+- Take up a hobby that does not require a lot of energy.
 For example, board games, talking books, listening to the radio or watching television or videos.

-If you think that fatigue has become worse, speak with the person’s GP or palliative care team.
+If you think that fatigue has become worse, contact the GP or palliative care team.

 Delirium